 Who made your clothes and why is it importantShare on Facebook

 Varusteleka wants to be on the side of the good guys in all our activities.
-Therefore when we heard about the Who Made My Clothes campaign that demands a fairer and safer clothing industry, we jumped right in.
+Therefore when we heard in 2020 about the Fashion Revolution Week that demands a fairer and safer clothing industry, we jumped right in.
 And we participate in it also in 2021.